-C Accelerator System
+Accelerator System

-The risers feature an accelerator system with ball bearing pulleys for easy, comfortable high speed cruising.
-Using the speed system has exactly the same effect as releasing the trimmers.
-Either can be used in any combination to accelerate the wing, but be careful, fully accelerated with trimmers released is very fast and should only be used in calm conditions and sufficient altitude.
+The risers feature a foot operated speed system with ball bearing pulleys for easy, comfortable high speed cruising.
+Using the speed system has exactly the same effect as releasing the trimmers - either can be used in any combination to accelerate the wing.
+Be careful, at full speed - with the speed system fully accelerated and trimmers fully released - the wing is very fast.
+Full speed should only be used in calm conditions and with sufficient altitude.